ImiDushane: Imidushane after the death of Mdushane

-The AmaNdlambe after Mdushane's death
+AmaNdlambe after the death of Mdushane

 The AmaNdlambe were divided between those followers of Dyani, Mqhayi and those of Mhala.
 Dyani had the strongest claim to the throne of the AmaNdlambe.
 Mhala was however a man much loved by his father's followers and would through some intrigue accuse his brother Dyani of bewitching him after falling gravely ill.
 Dyani was smelt out by a witchdoctor as the person who was making Mhala sick, and fearing for his life, Dyani fled his great place leaving behind all his possession, where after Mhala was proclaimed the successor of Ndlambe and head of the AmaNdlambe.

 Mhala was also a fervent supporter of the cattle killing movement which led to his arrest.
 Like Siyolo he would return to his old lands, where he found them totally barren.
-As it was a condition of his release from Robben Island that he should not seek his followers or return to his land, Mhala was once again a target for arrest for the colonial government, he would die in the last Cape Frontier War in 1875.
+As it was a condition of his release from Robben Island that he should not seek his followers or return to his land, Mhala was once again a target for rearrest by the colonial government, however he would die in battle in the last Cape Frontier War in 1875.

 Imidushane today

-The Imidushane of Siwani, being the Great House of Mdushane are under the leadership of Nkosi Ludwe Siwani in Tamarha, King Williamstown.
-The Imidushane of Qasana, being the Right Hand House of Mdushane are under the leadership of Nkosi Lwanda Jongilanga in Ncera, East London.
+The Imidushane of Siwani, being the Great House of Mdushane are under the leadership of Nkosi Ngubesizwe Ludwe Siwani in Tamarha, King Williamstown.
+The Imidushane of Qasana, being the Right Hand House of Mdushane are under the leadership of Nkosi Zwelidumile Lwanda Jongilanga in Ncera, East London.

-The Imidushane have another branch stemming from those of Qasana.
+The Imidushane have another branch stemming from the House of Qasana.
 Qasana's heir from the Great House was Jongilanga and his great son in the Right Hand House was Mnqanqeni.
 Mnqanqeni's great son from the Great House was Pikisa.
 This subgroup of the Imidushane is under the leadership of Nkosi Mekeni Pikisa in Centane.
 It is this line that completes the lineage of the Imidushane.

 Siyolo's Imidushane disintegrated after his death, that his heir Bangayi was the last to rule in this house.